GRAAL-Research/deepparse/_sources/parser.rst.txt

             - <1
             - ~0.00007

 ..
-[2] Note that on Windows, we use the Gensim Fasttext models that use ~10 GO with similar performance.
+[2] Note that on Windows, we use the Gensim FastText models that use ~10 GO with similar performance.

-The two tables highlight that the batch size (number of address in the list to be parsed) influence the processing time.
+The two tables highlight that the batch size (number of addresses in the list to be parsed) influences the processing time.
-Thus, the more there is address, the faster processing each address can be.
-You can also improve performance by using more worker for the data loader created with your data within the call.
-But note that this performance improvements is not linear.
+Thus, the more address is, the faster each address can be processed.
+You can also improve performance by using more workers for the data loader created with your data within the call.
+But note that this performance improvement is not linear.

 AddressParser
 -------------